Timothy Dudley-Smith

-Life, education and ministry
+Early life and education

-Dudley-Smith was born on 26 December 1926 in Manchester, England, to Phyllis and Arthur Dudley-Smith.
-His father was a schoolteacher.
+Dudley-Smith was born on 26 December 1926 in Manchester, England, to Phyllis and Arthur Smith.
+His father was a schoolteacher in Derbyshire who instilled in Dudley-Smith a love for poetry.
+Arthur fell ill and died when Dudley-Smith was eleven years old and shortly thereafter, he desired to be a minister.
 He was educated at Tonbridge School before studying maths and then theology at Pembroke College, Cambridge.
 After graduating in 1947, he began his ordination training at Ridley Hall, Cambridge.
 He was ordained deacon in 1950 and priest in 1951 by Christopher Chavasse, the Bishop of Rochester.

+Ministry

-After ordination, Dudley-Smith served as an honorary chaplain to Chavasse, as well as head of the Cambridge University Mission in Bermondsey, South London.
-In 1955, he was appointed editorial secretary of the Evangelical Alliance and editor of the new Crusade magazine, created after Billy Graham's 1954 London mission.
-Dudley-Smith also began serving with the Church Pastoral Aid Society, serving as assistant secretary from 1959, then as secretary until 1973.
-He served as Archdeacon of Norwich from 1973 to 1981 and as Bishop of Thetford from 1981 to 1991.
+After ordination, Dudley-Smith served as a curate in Northumberland Heath from 1950 to 1953 and as an honorary chaplain to Chavasse.
+He later served as head of the Cambridge University Mission in Bermondsey, a boys club located in South London.
+In 1955, he was appointed editor and education secretary of the Evangelical Alliance and editor of the new Crusade magazine, created after Billy Graham's 1954 London mission.
+After leaving the Evangelical alliance in 1959, Dudley-Smith began serving with the Church Pastoral Aid Society, first as assistant secretary, and then as general secretary from 1965 until 1973.
+While serving there, Dudley-Smith started writing hymns, including "Tell Out, My Soul", written at Blackheath, London, in May 1961, with his first published hymns appearing in the 1965 Anglican Hymnbook.
+He also published the hymnals Youth Praise (1966; 1969) and Psalm Praise (1973).
+Dudley-Smith was part of what has been described as a British "hymn explosion" after World War II.

+From 1973 to 1981, Dudley-Smith served as Archdeacon of Norwich and as Bishop of Thetford from 1981 to 1991.
 He also served as president of the Evangelical Alliance from 1987 to 1992.
 He was chairman of the governors of Monkton Combe School from 1992 to 1997.

+Personal life

-He married Arlette MacDonald in 1959.
-They were married for 48 years until her death in 2007; they had one son and two daughters.
-His son, James, is also ordained in the Church of England, and currently serves as rector of St John's Church, Yeovil.
+In 1959, he married June Arlette MacDonald, a junior Wimbledon competitor and former day care worker.
+They were together for 48 years until her death in 2007 and they had one son and two daughters.
+His son, James, is also ordained in the Church of England, and as of August 2024, serves as rector of St John's Church, Yeovil.
+Dudley-Smith died in Cambridge on 12 August 2024, at the age of 97.

-Dudley-Smith has been part of what has been described as a British "hymn explosion" since World War II.

 Honours

-Dudley-Smith is a member and honorary vice-president of the Hymn Society of Great Britain and Ireland; he has also been awarded fellowships from the Hymn Society in the United States and Canada and the Royal School of Church Music.
+Dudley-Smith was a member and honorary vice-president of the Hymn Society of Great Britain and Ireland; he was also awarded fellowships from the Hymn Society in the United States and Canada and the Royal School of Church Music.
 In 2003, he was appointed an Officer of the Order of the British Empire "for services to hymnody".
 In July 2009 he was awarded an honorary Doctor of Divinity degree by Durham University.